Execs: US casinos learned some useful lessons from pandemic

 ATLANTIC CITY, N.J.
 (AP) — The COVID pandemic forced most U.S. casinos to close for months, causing payrolls, revenue and earnings to tumble.

-Speaking at the East Coast Gaming Congress, executives from several major regional gambling companies and one of the world's largest said the changes they were forced to make due to the pandemic had some benefits.
+Speaking at the East Coast Gaming Congress, executives from several major regional gambling companies and one of the world's largest said the changes they were forced to make because of the pandemic had some benefits.

 “It forced us and gave us the ability to say to our guests that things that used to be viewed as an entitlement, maybe they don't need them as much as they thought they did,” said Jim Allen, chairman of Hard Rock International.
 “Do you need a buffet?
 Should you have a buffet?”